-If you too suck at single tasking, here are a few tips that might just help you.
+If you too suck at single-tasking, here are a few tips that might just help you.

 1. Set a timer

-Timers are a life saver for me.
+Timers are a lifesaver for me.
 I do a lot of writing in my job.
 Depending on who I’m working for or what I’m working on, I could write up to 20 articles in a single week.
 I work from home so if I’m writing a particularly dry piece about weather appropriate house renovations in Australia, the temptation to turn on the TV and watch a quick episode of something on Netflix is something I need to fight every day.
-If I set a timer to focus on my task for 20 minutes, I can get 90 percent of almost anything done in that time.
+If I set a timer to focus on my task for 20 minutes, I can get 90 per cent of almost anything done in that time.
 I don’t even use a fancy timer, I just use my Apple Watch timer.

 2. Use Long Day

 This is my new favourite app and I’ve been using it every day.
-It’s a simple app that divides your day into half hour blocks.
-For example this is what my morning looks like.
+It’s a simple app that divides your day into half-hour blocks.
+For example, this is what my morning looks like.

 3. Single task selectively

 It doesn’t always make sense to single task.
-For example I always tidy up the house while I’m brushing my teeth because I have a free hand and that’s a full two minutes I can use to pop some glasses in the dishwasher or lay out my gym clothes for the next day.
+For example, I always tidy up the house while I’m brushing my teeth because I have a free hand and that’s a full two minutes I can use to pop some glasses in the dishwasher or lay out my gym clothes for the next day.
 I also listen to podcasts constantly.
 While I’m cooking, cleaning, doing the grocery shopping.
 They make unpleasant tasks so much more enjoyable to the point where I almost look forward to doing them.
 There’s no point in forcing myself to sit there and listen to a podcast while doing nothing else or go grocery shopping without listening to something at the same time.
 There’s no benefit there, so don’t do it.

 4. Instead of doing the thing, write it down

 A lot of ‘bad’, multi-tasking comes from remembering to do something in the middle of another task.
-For instance while I’m writing this, I’ve just remembered I need to fill out an EFT form for one of my editors so they can pay me into my new bank account.
+For instance, while I’m writing this, I’ve just remembered I need to fill out an EFT form for one of my clients so they can pay me into my new bank account.
 Instead of leaving this article and doing that task while I think about it, I’ve written it down on a piece of paper of stuff to do later.
 There’s heaps of stuff on that list and I’ll get to it all later in the day.
 Otherwise my one hour I get to spend on this article will get cut short.
-Single tasking is all about discipline so make sure you use your discipline when you need it!
+Single-tasking is all about discipline so make sure you use your discipline when you need it!